 - We may have no control over the rules of the game, but we can use them more effectively than our lazier competitors to gain a competitive advantage!

-See this: Ecommerce SEO Guide
+See this: E-commerce SEO Guide

 Shopping Carts & Category SEO

-Online shops divide Products into Categories and sub-categories – its both normal and desirable as it makes it much easier for a shopper to locate the items he or she wishes to purchase.
+Online shops divide Products into Categories and sub-categories – it’s both normal and desirable as it makes it much easier for a shopper to locate the items he or she wishes to purchase.

 Often, the categories directly represent high-volume keyword search phrases e.g. “fly fishing rods.”
-All too frequently, ecommerce shops fail to provide any static, descriptive text on the page.
+All too frequently, online shops fail to provide any static, descriptive text on the page.
 Therefore, there’s a dearth of accurate on-page information as to what the page contains.
 Instead, there’s a series of cryptic Products headings e.g. “Temple Forks 4-pce #9 weight” with some equally brief technical details.
 The page is therefore rendered devoid of context, with no clear and unambiguous explanation as to its intent and purpose.

 Categorise Your Categories